rishav-jha-mech/NITDGP-results-ranked-sem2/README.md

 Finally now the list is ready, my approach was pretty brute force, but that's who i am, and what i do 😉

+THis branch contains the text file for METTALURGICAL AND MATERIALS ENGINEERING, and yeah this too works !